EthanNguyenPM/my-obsidian-vault/03 - Resources/Ielts/Writing/Task 2/Positive And Negative/Some children spend hours every day on their smartphones. Why is this the case? Is it a positive or negative trend?.md

 cssclasses:
   - IELTS
 ---
-The contemporary landscape of young people spending their time a
+The contemporary landscape of young people spending their time a fdk fdsafdaf fdsaf